'Don't react' - trade officials look past Trump noise at NAFTA talks

 "Stick with the official positions of the government, and above all with our direct counterparts, USTR, the Commerce Department, and take serious decisions on that basis," the official added, speaking on condition of anonymity.

+Technical discussions on one of the most contentious issues - U.S. demands for higher North American content in autos - made no progress after the U.S. official in charge of the issue unexpectedly returned to Washington for consultations.

+Trade experts studying the issue aim to meet next week, Mexico's chief negotiator Kenneth Smith said on Saturday.

-Negotiators concluded a chapter on regulatory practices earlier this week, and officials say they may be able to finish a handful more before ministers from the United States, Mexico and Canada meet for talks in Mexico City on Monday.
+Officials concluded a chapter on regulatory practices earlier this week, and may be able to finish a handful more before ministers from the United States, Mexico and Canada meet for talks in Mexico City on Monday.

 The official also expressed the view that the fact that the United States remained at the negotiating table was "a win."